CopenhagenCityArchives/CorrectOCR/FUTURE.md

 words = mwe.tokenize(words)
 ```

-Alternately, create an `AbbreviationToken` that holds the constituent parts similar to DehyphenationToken and where gold is the expanded abbreviation.
+Possibly use special Tokens where gold is the expanded abbreviation.

 hocr